pydanny/pydanny-event-notes/PyConPL2012/composability_through_multiple_inheritance.rst

 * Composition isn't a science, it's an art
 * Programming done well is art.
 Programming done badly is trash
 * Jamie Zawinksi: You can have a string that describes things accurately, or you can have a string that describes things accurately with flair

+.. note:: According to Lucasz, the owner of Lego stole the invention from someone else and patented it, and made a fortune.
+The actual inventor died of grief.

 Act II: Rising Action
 ======================